Preparing for meetings and saving notes

-- Insert @mentions: Click the @ button in the toolbar or insert using your keyboard, to select from a list of Users and User Groups.
+- Add @mentions: Click the @ button in the toolbar or insert using your keyboard, to select from a list of Users and User Groups.
 Those who are mentioned in a note will receive a notification from Hugo via email and/or Slack.

-- Create and assign tasks: Use tasks to capture and action on what was decided during the meeting.
+- Assign tasks: Use tasks to capture and action on what was decided during the meeting.
 To create a task, Click "Add Task" or highlight a part of your note that you wish to turn into a task.
 Set a due date and time by selecting from the drop-down menu or from the calendar.
 If you wish to assign someone else to the task, select the person from the drop-down results.

 Tasks can be assigned to All meeting attendees, Attendees in my Hugo team or Specific users.

-- Insert a #tags: Add tags to organize notes more easily and make them more searchable in the future.
+- Add a #tags: Add tags to organize notes more easily and make them more searchable in the future.
 To use a tag in your note, click the # button on your toolbar on the top of the note editor or type # to select an existing tag.
 New tags can be created on-the-fly as well.